aki237/up/Readme.md

 ### Thoughts

 + Use `msgpack` for data format
-+ Modify electron framework or WebKit to work with this format natively without any dirty signal interupts and data feeds.
++ Modify electron framework or WebKit to work directly with this